Latinos Unidos Conference

 Latinos Unidos hosts an annual culturally and linguistically specific behavioral health conference that recruits highly experienced local, national, and international speakers.
 Our ultimate aim is to equip Latino providers, thereby improving culturally and linguistically specific services across Oregon.

 All presentations occur or are translated to Spanish.
-CEUs are available.
+Up to 14 CEUs are available.

 Join us!